hydra-genetics/alignment/docs/softwares.md

 ---

 ## [fgbio_group_reads_by_umi](http://fulcrumgenomics.github.io/fgbio/tools/latest/GroupReadsByUmi.html)
-Group and sort reads based on umi using fgbio in preparation for fgbio_call_and_filter_consensus_reads
+Group and sort reads based on umi using fgbio in preparation for fgbio_call_and_filter_consensus_reads.
+Also add mate pair MQ sam tags using samblaster.

 ### :snake: Rule